 Fast Fact

-The average credit score in the United States, according to Experian.
+The average credit score in the United States.

 Know Your Credit Score

-Your credit score is important because it shows lenders how responsible you are with money.
+Your credit score is important because it shows lenders how responsible you are with money and it can impact your ability to take out student loans, specifically private (alternative) loans.

+Every lender has different credit requirements.
 If you have a good credit score (generally above 700), you will have an easier time getting a loan, since lenders will see that you are likely to pay it back.
 And the better your score, the more likely you are to get lower interest rates.
+So, before you sign on the dotted line, do some research and make sure you are getting the best loan terms that are available.

 Surprisingly, your income does not affect your credit score at all.
 But more than 25 other factors do, including:

-In the United States, there are three nationwide consumer reporting agencies:
+In the United States, there are three consumer reporting agencies:

-Look at your free credit report to ensure all of the information is correct and you have no disputes with the data.
+Look at your annual credit report to ensure all of the information is correct and you have no disputes with the data.

 Helpful Tips